Grant Funding FAQ

 Where can we find additional funding?
 Some ways that groups have done this in the past include membership dues, fundraisers, other grants, and partnerships.
 See our Funding Page and Related University Grants for more information and ideas.

 If my group is not awarded, can we reapply for the same event?
 Yes, your group can apply again, as long as your event date aligns with the application deadline.
 The committee will not review applications outside of the designated review dates.
 This is one reason why we recommend applying multiple grant cycles prior to your event date.
-Our staff is happy to meet with any group and provide feedback from the Grants Review Committee to help improve your application.
+We are happy to provide feedback from the grant committee to help improve your application.

 Can someone meet with us to review our application before we apply?
 Yes, the Student Activities Office is staffed with advisors that are more than happy to meet with you, answer questions, and review your application prior to submitting.
 We can also offer guidance with regard to fundraising opportunities, room and space reservations, and general event planning strategies.
 To set up a meeting with a Student Activities Advisor contact our office at email@example.com, or via phone at (612) 626-6919.

 If we are awarded, how long will it take to receive our grant funding?
 Registered Student Organizations (RSOs) will be able to pick up their grant check from the Student Activities Office 3-5 weeks after attending their pre-event meeting.
 Campus Life Programs (CLPs), University Departments, and individuals will receive their grant award through EFS transfer within 2 weeks of submitting their Statement of Agreement.